esp-rs/book/src/writing-your-own-application/async.md

 This subchapter does not serve as an `async` tutorial or teaching material.
 For these purposes visit [official async-book].

-## Embassy

-[Embassy] is an asynchronous (async) framework designed specifically for embedded Rust development which consists of several crates that you can use together or independently.
-One of the projects is [embassy-executor].
-The `embassy-executor` is an `async/await` executor that generally executes a fixed number of tasks, allocated at startup, though more can be added later.
-For more information about `embassy` visit [Embassy book].
-The [esp-hal-embassy] crate provides integration between the [esp-hal] (Espressif Hardware Abstraction Layer) and the Embassy asynchronous framework.
+The [esp-hal-embassy] crate provides integration between the [esp-hal] and the [Embassy] asynchronous framework.
 It provides support for:

 1. Interrupt-mode executor
 2. Multicore-aware thread-mode embassy executor